KoppelSiim/ordermanagement/README.md

 2. Create product
 3. Create order
 4. Search all orders by date
-5. Search Orders by product id
+5. Search orders by product id
-6. Search Orders by customer id
+6. Search orders by customer id
 7. Change quantity of products in an order line